Paopun20/PyNES.Emulator/README.md

 ## License

-This project is open-source and licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details.
+This project is open-source and licensed under the MIT - see the [LICENSE](LICENSE.md) file for details.